nuxeo/nuxeo/nuxeo-runtime-gf3-adapter/src/main/java/org/nuxeo/runtime/gf3/README.txt

 Also, making accessible some private members/methods (like GlassFish.habitat or GFApplication() ctor) as protected or public may be useful for those who want to extend the default GlassFish implementation.

+I updated GlassFish embedded server so that I can specify the domain.xml and a default web.xml from outside.

 I managed to start our application using embedded GF3 which is pretty cool.
 Startup time is ~ 4 seconds on my laptop which is very good